docker/docs/content/manuals/security/for-admins/enforce-sign-in/methods.md

    > Only one entry for `allowedOrgs` is currently supported.
 If you add more than one value, sign-in enforcement silently fails.

 3. Modify the file permissions to ensure the file cannot be edited by any non-administrator users.
 4. Restart Docker Desktop.
-5. Open Docker Desktop and when Docker Desktop starts, verify that the **Sign in required!** prompt appears.
+5. When Docker Desktop restarts, verify that the **Sign in required!** prompt appears.

 > [!NOTE]
 >
 > If a `plist` and `registry.json` file both exist, the `plist` file takes precedence.

 ### Example deployment

-The following is only an illustrative example.

-There are many ways to deploy the `.plist` file.
-The method you choose is dependent on your organizations infrastructure, security policies, and the administrative rights of the end-users.
+The following example outlines how to create and distribute the `plist` file to enforce sign-in on Docker Desktop using Group Policy.
+There are multiple ways to deploy this configuration depending on your organization's infrastructure, security policies, and management tools.

 {{< tabs >}}
 {{< tab name="MDM" >}}